-Building a strong custody case in Texas depends on one simple principle: base everything you do on the best interest of your child.
+Building a strong custody case in Texas depends on a straightforward principle: base everything you do on your child’s best interest.
 Texas family courts use the child’s best interest as the standard for making custody decisions.
 To show the court that granting you custody is in your child’s best interest, make a point of being an active and consistent parent.
-Avoid behaviors that a court might view as not in the child’s best interest.
-Document everything you can so you have evidence for child custody hearings.
+When you’re going through a custody battle, every action counts.
+Avoid behaviors the court might see as not in your child’s best interest.
+At the same time, building steps for a strong custody case means documenting everything—communications, incidents, and evidence showing you’re providing a stable, supportive environment.

 Steps to Strengthen Your Custody Case